Highlights

 The Bigger Picture: Toward Economic War Readiness?

-In the context of export controls, supply chain decoupling, and technology competition, this initiative reads less like routine reform and more like preparation, one in the Great Powers Era 2.0.
+In the context of export controls, supply chain decoupling, and technology competition, this initiative reads less like routine reform and more like preparation for the Great Powers Era 2.0.
 A unified domestic market enhances not just efficiency, but resilience under external pressure.

 Disclaimer: This report is based on content published by Chinese state-affiliated sources, including the China Rare Earth Industry Association and China Social Work News.
 The framing and information should be independently verified.